Acquisition Directorate History

 Under the new organization, programs from the legacy Coast Guard acquisition directorate and the Integrated Deepwater System program were brought together under a single executive authority.
 The new directorate also brought together the Office of Procurement Management; the Office of Research, Development and Technical Management; the Research and Development Center; and the Head of Contracting Activity.
 Together, these offices helped to establish the foundation for a full-service acquisition and procurement management organization.

-Today, the Acquisition Directorate manages an investment portfolio worth approximately $30 billion.
+Today, the Acquisition Directorate manages an investment portfolio worth approximately $1 billion annually.
 Several of the service’s recapitalization projects already have provided significant value to the Coast Guard.
 Some of the directorate’s successes include:

 - Delivering Legend-class 418-foot National Security Cutters, the most technologically advanced white hull patrol cutters ever to see service with the Coast Guard.